Jonathan India Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- Brewers pitchers combine to rank 25th in baseball in home runs allowed (77 total, 1.3 per game).
+- Brewers pitchers combine to allow 78 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- The Brewers are sending Houser (1-1) to make his sixth start of the season.
-He is 1-1 with a 4.07 ERA and 17 strikeouts in 24 1/3 innings pitched.
+- The Brewers will look to Teheran (1-1) in his third start this season.

-- In his last time out on Tuesday against the Toronto Blue Jays, the right-hander threw 4 1/3 innings, giving up six earned runs while surrendering 11 hits.
+- In his last time out on Wednesday, the righty tossed six innings against the Toronto Blue Jays, giving up no earned runs while surrendering four hits.

-- The 30-year-old has an ERA of 4.07, with 6.3 strikeouts per nine innings, in five games this season.
-Opponents are hitting .314 against him.

 © 2023 Data Skrive.
 All rights reserved.